maraisabella/dataviz-final-project-group4/README.md

 Our cleaned dataframe contains a total of 69710 rows.
 Doing simple math we can see that there is a 75-25 split between train set and test set respectively.

-The provisional machine learning model we have used is Logistic Regression to predict patient re-admission based on the following features:
+The provisional machine learning model we have used is Logistic Regression to predict patient readmission based on the following features:

 features = ['race',
  'gender',